ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 * Higher latency

 If previous options dont work for you or you have an iphone, this is the option you should choose.
 It should work on any device, either wireless or wired.

+#### Tutorial:

+First, follow the DroidCam OBS official tutorial to get the phone-OBS connection.
+Use the 720p video resolution to ensure there is no watermark.
+Then, follow the OBS VirtualCam plugin tutorial to stream to a virtual camera.
+The phone will now act as a regular webcam.

+## Using the program

+When we establish a connection to a camera, we can now start using the program.

+# TODO